Circumcision controversies: Controversy in Germany

 On 26 June 2012, a court in Cologne, Germany, ruled that circumcision was "inflicting bodily harm on boys too young to consent", deciding that the practice contravenes the "interests of the child to decide later in life on his religious beliefs".
 The decision was based on the article "Criminal Relevance of Circumcising Boys.
 A Contribution to the Limitation of Consent in Cases of Care for the Person of the Child" published by Holm Putzke, a German law professor at the University of Passau.
 The court's decision that a child's right to physical integrity trumps religious and parental rights applied only within the jurisdiction of that court, the city of Cologne.
 The ruling was condemned by Jewish and Muslim groups in Europe.
 A broad majority of German lawmakers passed a resolution asking Angela Merkel's government to clarify the ruling so as to allow Jews and Muslims to continue to practice their religion.
 On 12 December 2012, following a series of hearings and consultations, the Bundestag adopted a law explicitly permitting non-therapeutic circumcision to be performed under certain conditions by a vote of 434–100, with 46 abstentions.

+Controversy in Turkey

+Muslim men's opposition against male circumcision in Turkey maintains a strong connection with religious responsibilities and masculinity construction in Turkey.
+It's illegal in Turkey to perform circumcision on boys between the ages of two and six to prevent psychological trauma.

 Anti-circumcision movement

-Some anti-circumcision activists, sometimes called intactivists (a portmanteau of intact and activist), compare circumcision to genital mutilation, while others celebrate the foreskin.
-Various organisations have been set up specifically for the purpose, and other organisations have stated their support for the movement.
-Some anti-circumcision activists have participated in LGBT pride parades since 2006.
+Anti-circumcision activists, sometimes called intactivists (a portmanteau of intact and activist), consider circumcision to be genital mutilation, and celebrate the foreskin as a natural, beneficial, and functional part of the penis.
+Various organisations have been set up specifically for the purpose, and other organizations have stated their support for the movement.